SanbyB/NeuralNetworks/README.md

 # TODO
-Need to add a script to install Graphic lib and eigen, also might as well unzip the CSVs Need to add if statements to the CMake to be able to compile different main files
+Need to add a script to install Graphic lib and eigen, also might as well unzip the CSVs Need to add if statements to the CMake to be able to compile different main files Idea for the drone, go down to 1 thruster and  get rid of gravity to make it 2d car sim